 Harmlessly passing your time in the grassland away

 Only dimly aware of a certain unease in the air

-We are being fed with little bits of over simplified, unconnected and or incomplete information which only fits the narrative the so called news organization is putting forward.
+We are being fed with little bits of oversimplified, unconnected, and or incomplete information which only fits the narrative the so-called news organization is putting forward.
 Deviation from the narrative rarely occurs and only under the most unusual circumstances or by accident.

 If there is not a local independent media outlet, consider starting one.
 The new LPFM rules are still being worked on, the FCC has promised to speed this along, which means we should see something in the next five years or so.
 While we wait, consider blogging or teaming up with a group of people to launch an online news site.
 While I have been blogging for several years, I have learned one very important fact: People love the truth.
 That is the surest formula for success, tell the truth and back it up with valid sources and documentation.
-I know many people in the radio news business that, if asked, would be happy to give some pointers on local news gathering.
+I know many people in the radio news business that, if asked, would be happy to give some pointers on local news gatherings.